MDR: Managed Detection and Response

 What MDR Detection Actually Covers

-MDR detection starts with endpoint agents that monitor system behavior.
+MDR detection centers on endpoint agents that monitor system behavior and send telemetry to the vendor's cloud platform for analysis against known attack patterns. that monitor system behavior.
 These agents watch what's happening on your computers and servers—what processes are running, what files are being accessed, what network connections are being made, what registry changes are happening on Windows systems.
 The agents send this data to the MDR vendor's cloud platform where detection rules analyze it looking for malicious activity.

 The quality of detection depends on the quality of the vendor's threat intelligence and rule library.
 A vendor with sophisticated threat research will have detection rules based on actual attack patterns they've observed.
 A vendor with less mature threat intelligence will have more generic rules.
 Some vendors create custom detections for their customers based on that customer's specific risk profile.
 Others use one-size-fits-all detections that might not align with what your organization is most likely to face.